PratimaAI/agile-project-acit4410/Report_Writing.md

 **Cost Efficiency:**

 A successful 24 hours involves optimizing costs by dynamically adjusting the number of instances based on player load.
-Automated scaling aims to minimize expenses during periods of low activity by reducing the number of instances and ensuring sufficient capacity during peak times without overprovisioning.
+Automated scaling aims to minimize expenses during periods of low activity by reducing the number of instances and ensuring sufficient capacity during peak times without over-provisioning.
 Success is achieved when the cost savings from scaling actions outweigh the fixed cost of maintaining a static number of instances.

 **Resource Utilization:**